Émilien Allard: Life and career

 Born in Montreal, Quebec, Allard's initial musical training was with Antonio Thompson and Father Joseph-Gers Turcotte at the Trois-Rivières seminary where he studied piano and music theory.
 He was a clarinetist in the city concert band of Grand-Mère, Quebec during his youth and later served as that ensemble's conductor.
 He also worked as an organist at a few churches in that town.
 He earned a lauréat diploma from the Université Laval and then entered the Conservatoire national de musique in Montreal where he earned a licentiate diploma.
 At the conservatoire, he was a pupil of Eugène Lapierre in organ and harmony.

-After graduating from the conservatoire, Allard was a clarinetist in the Central Band of the Royal Canadian Air Force in Rockcliffe, Ontario from 1942-1945.
+After graduating from the conservatoire, Allard was a clarinetist in the Central Band of the Royal Canadian Air Force in Rockcliffe, Ontario from 1942 to 1945.
 He then entered the Royal Carillon School "Jef Denyn" in Mechelen, Belgium in 1946 where he earned a carillonneur diploma in 1948.
 At the school, he studied composition with Jef van Hoof and bell ringing with Staf Nees.
 He pursued further studies at the Conservatoire de Paris in 1948-1949 where his teachers included Eugène Bigot (conducting), Maurice Duruflé (orchestration), and Olivier Messiaen (aesthetics).

 In 1949, Allard returned to Canada where he initially struggled to find a suitable appointment in his chosen career as a carillonneur.
 He finally attained a position as the carillonneur at Saint Joseph's Oratory in Montreal in 1955, a post he remained in for two decades.
-He gave annual concert tours throughout North America between 1959-1976.
-In 1975, he left Saint Joseph's to become the carillonneur at the Peace Tower in Ottawa.
+He gave annual concert tours throughout North America between 1959 and 1976.
+In 1975, he left Saint Joseph's to become the Dominion Carillonneur of Canada at the Peace Tower in Ottawa.
 He remained there until his death one year later at the age of 61.